YardenBliz/Quizzy/README.md

 # Quizzy

+**The Quizzy Library in Java: Final Project in Design Patterns**

+**Project Description:**

+The Quizzy library is a comprehensive Java library designed to create, manage, and execute quizzes, developed as a final project for a course on Design Patterns.
+The project emphasizes the practical application of multiple design patterns including Singleton, Factory, Prototype, Data Access Object (DAO), and Builder patterns.
+The library is packaged as a single JAR file named `quizzy.jar` and supports English language only.

+Key Components:

 1. **il.ac.hit.quizzy Package**: This package includes all the necessary classes and interfaces to build and run quizzes.

 2. **IQuiz Interface**: